jyoungblood/dbkit/README.md

 ```

 ### db::find($table, $criteria, $options)
-Sanitizes parameters and retrieves a specific record(/s) from a specific table, building a query with `SELECT *`.
+Sanitizes parameters and retrieves a specific record(/s) from a specific table, building a query with `SELECT *`. <br />
 Returns an array with the the data and total number of records.
 ```php
 $planets = db::find("celestial_bodies", "classification = 'planet' ORDER BY title ASC LIMIT 8");